 The researchers commented that the diet of the typical Italian has been changing from a traditional Mediterranean diet to a more Western diet.
 They studied 131 subjects in southern and central Italy to determine how much adherence to the Mediterranean diet influenced these inflammatory markers.
 They measured many of the micronutrients that the medical literature has considered antioxidants.
-This study came out about the time that the traditional measure of antioxidant capacity was found to have little value.
+When they began the study, the lack of value of the antioxidant capacity had not been realized yet.
+The study was published about the same time as the publication showing the traditional measure of antioxidant capacity was found to have little value.

 They divided their subjects into 3 categories according to a Mediterranean diet score that weighed the diet according to these criteria.
 They found that the higher the level of adherence to the Mediterranean diet, the better the blood inflammatory markers were.
 So the Mediterranean diet reduces inflammation.
 They speculated on the various traditional antioxidants present in the Mediterranean diet, but did not consider potassium and sodium.

 This is one of the problems with these kinds of studies.
-As reported in this post, potassium was shown to be a strong antioxidant inside of cells over 20 years ago.
+As reported in this post, it has been more than 20 years since potassium was shown to be a strong antioxidant inside of cells.
 Other researchers have since confirmed the finding.
-Yet potassium intake is not examined in studies of inflammation.
+Yet potassium intake is not examined in studies of inflammation or studies of antioxidants.